Skip to main content

 Correspondent: Walter Francis White (1893–1955) was a Black civil rights activist and writer.
 He began working at the National Association for the Advancement of Colored People (NAACP) in 1918, at its New York City headquarters, as assistant to James Weldon Johnson, the Association's first Black Executive Secretary.
 He investigated lynchings and riots, sometimes passing for White, and he became Executive Secretary in 1930.
 He helped desegregate the armed forces after WWII, and under his leadership the NAACP established its Legal Defense Fund.
 He nominally remained executive secretary until his death in 1955.

-1. For readability, the remainder of the letterhead is not transcribed in the body of the letter but is included in this footnote as unformatted text.
+1. For readability, the remainder of the letterhead is not transcribed at the top of the letter but is included in this footnote as unformatted text.
 The letterhead can be seen in its entirety in the accompanying image of the letter.
 The text of the remainder of the letterhead is as follows: "NATIONAL OFFICERS PRESIDENT MOORFIELD STOREY VICE-PRESIDENTS ARCHIBALD H. GRIMKÉ REV. JOHN HAYNES HOLMES BISHOP JOHN HURST ARTHUR B. SPINGARN MARY B. TALBERT OSWALD GARRISON VILLARD JAMES WELDON JOHNSON, SECRETARY WALTER WHITE, ASSISTANT SECRETARY EXECUTIVE OFFICERS MARY WHITE OVINGTON CHAIRMAN OF THE BOARD J. E. SPINGARN, TREASURER DR. W. E. B. DU BOIS, EDITOR OF THE CRISIS ROBERT W. BAGNALL, DIRECTOR OF BRANCHES WILLIAM PICKENS, ADDIE W. HUNTON, FIELD SECRETARIES" [back]

 2. This letter from Walter White (1893–1955) on behalf of the NAACP predates White's and Chesnutt's other extant correspondence by over three years; it was likely a form letter sent out to many NAACP members. [back]

-4. Now known as the Elaine massacre, the events that took place from September 30 to October 2, 1919 ,near Elaine, Arkansas, caused the deaths of at least 100 Black community members and five White men.
+4. Now known as the Elaine massacre, the events that took place from September 30 to October 2, 1919, near Elaine, Arkansas, caused the deaths of at least 100 Black community members and five White men.
 Protests over the exploitation of Black tenant farmers escalated into widespread violence against Black protesters and bystanders and the arrests of 122 Black men, twelve of whom were sentenced to death.
 Walter White (1893–1955) had gone to Elaine on behalf of the NAACP to report on the events in its monthly magazine, The Crisis, and in Black newspapers. [back]

 5. Following the massacre and subsequent arrests in October 1919 near Elaine, Arkansas, twelve Black men were sentenced to death, and 67 others to lesser sentences, in a case that was appealed, with legal support financed by the NAACP, all the way to the U.S. Supreme Court.
 On February 19, 1923, the Court under Chief Justice Oliver Wendell Holmes, Jr. (1841–1935) ruled 6–2 in Moore v.
 Dempsey (261 U.S.86) that the twelve men had been denied due process as per the Fourteenth Amendment.
 This landmark legal case made it more difficult for state courts to violate the federal constitutional rights of defendants. [back]